Pulkit-Khandelwal/purple-mri/docker/exvivo_docker.md

 - Added the flash model for thalamus segmentation (v1.4.3).

 05/05/2025:
 - Added the latest 10-labels voxel-level segmentation (v1.4.2).
 This version cleans up GM/WM mis-segmentations in the medial area; predicts the missing regions (filling-up the sampling cuts) areas and to some extent the A/P signal drop-out issues.
-Made the light-weight than before.
+Made light-weight than before.

 10/10/2024:
 - Added documentation for the post-hoc topology correction docker.